GeronimoJohn/NxTest/README.md

 To connect to your local database

-Go to the `scheme.prisma` file which is found in the `prisma` folder
+Go to the `schema.prisma` file which is found in the `prisma` folder

 Enter your `database url` to set up the connection to your database